dpgmediamagazines/django-arctic/docs/reference.md

 **Properties**

-### `required_permission`
+### `permission_required`

-This property defines which permission should be checked when trying to access the view.
+This property defines which permissions should be checked when trying to access the view.
 When object based permission is needed, an extra method can be created in the View with a matching name as the required permission.
 This method should return a `True` if the permission is accepted or `False` if rejected.